Xi Shengmo: Christian service

 Xi also wrote numerous Chinese Christian hymns, which were considered more to the liking of the local people than the hymns introduced by the missionaries.

-But perhaps the most notable thing about him was the way in which he led out in the Christian missionary work in his area.
+Perhaps the most notable thing about him was the way in which he led out in the Christian missionary work in his area.
 The general pattern was for Western Christians to enter an area, raise up churches and then train local people as pastors and evangelists.
 Xi Shengmo took hold of the work with such skill and energy that the missionaries stood aside, to a considerable extent, as he established clinics and churches.

+He had studied medicine and set up a pharmacy which was also used to host Christian meetings; he also set up several houses which were used as rehab centres for opium addicts.

+He later went on to work with the Cambridge Seven, in particular Stanley P. Smith and Dixon Edward Hoste.

 One of the towns where he worked was Hwochow (modern Huaxian) in Shansi; after his time, Mildred Cable and Evangeline and Francesca French worked there as missionaries for 21 years until they left in 1923.
 "The ramifications of the Church under the direction of the Chinese Pastorate, in immediate succession to the foundation as laid by Pastor Hsi ... were the joy and gratification of the whole community."
 (Through Jade Gate and Central Asia; by M. Cable & F. French, p.
-16).:)
+16).

+Family

+Xi was the son of a scholar and he married at the age of 16; his wife died young and he remarried at the age of 30.

+He had one son, who also died young.